 In addition to grappling with one of the worst epidemics in recent history, Bolivia is currently facing ongoing economic and environmental challenges, which will make the path towards sustainable development that much harder.
-Updating Bolivia’s Nationally Determined Contributions (NDCs) (1), or national plans, policies, and measures that address climate change under the Paris Climate Agreement is a critical step in the process to simultaneously advancing climate action, strengthening government institutions, addressing social inequality, and implementing economic measures that improve the efficiency of national development.
+Updating Bolivia’s Nationally Determined Contributions (NDCs), or national plans, policies, and measures that address climate change under the Paris Climate Agreement is a critical step in the process of simultaneously advancing climate action, strengthening government institutions, addressing social inequality, and implementing economic measures that improve the efficiency of national development.
 Countries must update their NDCs every five years to the United Nations Framework Convention on Climate Change (UNFCCC) secretariat with increasingly ambitious climate goals and targets.

-This project is supported by the Swedish International Development Cooperation Agency and implemented in partnership with the Latin American Center for Economic and Social Policy of the Pontifical Catholic University of Chile (Centro Latinoamericano de Políticas Económicas y Sociales de la Pontificia Universidad Católica de Chile, CLAPES UC) and the Plurinational Authority of Mother Earth (la Autoridad Plurinacional de la Madre Tierra, APMT).
+This project was supported by the Swedish International Development Cooperation Agency (Sida) and implemented in partnership with the Latin American Center for Economic and Social Policy of the Pontifical Catholic University of Chile (Centro Latinoamericano de Políticas Económicas y Sociales de la Pontificia Universidad Católica de Chile, CLAPES UC) and the Plurinational Authority of Mother Earth (la Autoridad Plurinacional de la Madre Tierra, APMT).

 Photo: Aerial view of Rurrenabaque, Bolivia